-From a drama scholarship and a master’s in Leadership, Emily returned home from the UK to teach Geography and engage with the community.
+From a drama scholarship and a master’s in Leadership, Emily Mylchreest returned home from the UK to teach Geography and engage with the community.

 My journey began at King William’s College (KWC), where I earned a drama scholarship and completed my iGCSEs.
 Instead of choosing A-levels, I opted for the International Baccalaureate (IB) Diploma because it offered a more holistic education.
 I studied a diverse range of subjects, including Mathematics, French (Ab Initio), English, Sports Science, Geography, and Theatre, which fostered my love for interdisciplinary learning.
 The IB’s emphasis on volunteering and independent study suited me well and prepared me for future academic pursuits.
 I also greatly enjoyed the diverse range of extracurricular activities at KWC, and this was where my love for cross country and athletics began, and I was inspired by some of my excellent P.E teachers.